 Michael W. Dunne, M.D. has served as our Chief Scientific Officer since November 2015.
 From November 2014 until September 2015, Dr. Dunne was vice president research and development at Actavis.
 From September 2010 to October 2014, Dr. Dunne served as chief medical officer of Durata, where he previously served as acting chief medical officer on a consulting basis from December 2009 to September 2010.
 From 1992 to 2009, Dr. Dunne served in a variety of roles in connection with the clinical development of numerous infectious disease compounds at Pfizer Inc., a biopharmaceutical company, including as the vice president, therapeutic head of development for infectious disease from 2001 to 2009.
-Dr. Dunne currently serves as a member of the board of directors of Aviragen Therapeutics, Inc., a biotechnology company.
 Dr. Dunne holds a B.A. in economics from Northwestern University and an M.D. from the State University of New York Health Sciences Center.
 He completed his internal medicine residency and fellowships in infectious diseases and pulmonary medicine at Yale University School of Medicine.